nickaragom7/nickaragom7/README.md

 Lastly, you can contact via email nicolasgomezaragon@proton.me or phone +573028568823.

 # Job prospects
-Currently looking for a job on data ecosystems, particularly for Data Engineer, as well as Data Analyst, Backend Developer or Software Develoer.
+Currently looking for a job on data ecosystems, particularly for Data Engineer, as well as Data Analyst, Backend Developer or Software Developer.